A Unique Prototype – The Second Weems Made

 First Longines Weems prototype

 Originally invoiced to Wittnauer on the 30 November 1928, it’s development and evolution was shaped by the man most responsible for conquering the challenges of 1920’s air navigation and beyond.
-Weems witnessed the first trans-Atlantic crossing by the US Navy’s ‘Nancy’ seaplane division in May 1919 whilst stationed on one of the navy ships below.
+Weems witnessed the first trans-Atlantic crossing by the US Navy’s ‘Nancy’ seaplanes in May 1919 whilst stationed on one of the navy ships below.
 This was described in the following passage.

 “Twenty-five hundred feet below on board a station tracking ship, a young navigator, Lt.
 Cdr.
 Philip Van Horn Weems, U.S. Navy, gazed up and thought there must be a safer and simpler way than using a small armada of ships as beacons for the flight.
 Lt.
 Cdr.
 Weems, a brilliant, inventive and determined young man knew as he tracked that first flight that navigation was his destiny”.[3]